twodogmeimei/my-reading/management/strategic-doing.md

 Using the right question to do so can both open up new opportunities and keep the conversation focused in a productive direction.

+### Adaptive Leadership: One Question, Many Answers
+<a id="Appreciative-Questions"></a>
 When the problem definition, solution, and implementation is clear, Heifetz calls this a <u>technical question</u>

 Typically, there is one solution to a technical question.